dainkaplan/LionScrollbars/README.md

 The information below is intended to be for informational purposes only (not fine examples of excellently written code).

+Basically it boils down to changing the value for a setting called `AppleShowScrollBars`.
+The three possible values for this setting are:

+- "Automatic" ("Automatically based on input device", the default)
+- "WhenScrolling" ("When scrolling")
+- "Always" ("Always")

+Setting this setting alone affects the entire system, where setting it for a specific application (using the appropriate identifier) sets it for that application.
+There are a number of ways to get at this setting, either via the command line or in code through use of APIs.
+Each method is explained below.

 ## How to change scrollbar behavior on a per-app basis:

 (Examples for toggling scrollbars for TextMate)